Global Islamic Finance Report

 Global Islamic Finance Report (GIFR) is an annual publication, covering recent developments in the global Islamic financial services industry.
-Produced by Edbiz Consulting, a London-based Islamic advisory firm, it is the first global publication of its kind.
-Edited by Professor Humayon Dar, it is the oldest yearbook in Islamic banking and finance and is considered as the most authentic source of information in the field.
+It was produced by Edbiz Consulting, a London-based Islamic advisory firm in conjunction with the Cambridge Institute of Islamic Finance.

+Its first Editor was Professor Humayon Dar, it is the oldest yearbook in Islamic banking and finance.
 GIFR is also recognised for its pioneering work on the Islamic Finance Country Index (IFCI), which ranks about 50 countries of the world in terms of their involvement and leadership role in the Islamic financial services industry.

+History

+The Global Islamic Finance Report was the first global publication of its kind.

 Each annual edition of GIFR has a special theme.
 Following themes have so far been covered: